 Halloween for Kids in Richmond

 - Halloween at the Cannery – special Halloween activities take place at the Cannery at 12138 Fourth Avenue in Steveston Village most years from 11 am until 4 pm on the Saturday and Sunday just before Halloween.
 The cost in 2019 was $11 for adults and $7 for children over 5 years of age.
 2019’s dates were October 26th and 27th and the place has a haunted sea theme.
-This event did NOT happen in 2020, although the venue was open and they did have some Halloween-themed decorations.
+This event did not happen in 2020, although the venue was open and they did have some Halloween-themed decorations.
+(TBC)

 - Halloween Fireworks – music, kids’ activities, fire juggling, a magic show and fireworks take place most years at Minoru Park at 7191 Granville Avenue.
 This Richmond event typically runs on October 31st from around 6:30 to 8:45 pm.
-(Note: This event did not take place in 2020, due to COVID-19.)
+(TBC)

 Halloween in Maple Ridge

 - Celebrate the Night – Maple Ridge usually hosts a family-friendly event at the Memorial Peace Park on the Sunday before Halloween most years from 5:00 until 8:00 pm.
 The free event includes games, crafts, pumpkins and live entertainment, plus a wonderful fireworks finale.
-In 2020 this event was scheduled to take place on Sunday, October 25th.
-It won’t be happening now though, at least not in a live in-person format.
+In 2020 this event was scheduled to take place on Sunday, October 25th, but it was eventually cancelled.
+(TBC)

 Halloween for Kids in Burnaby